What Is Public Liability Insurance?

 Public Liability Insurance (PLI) is insurance that protects a business from costs for lawsuits brought by members of the public.

 PLC policies are most common in the United Kingdom and Australia.
 In the U.S., many businesses use Commercial General Liability (CGL) insurance, but you may find a PLI policy that gives you the coverage you want.

-Why Does a Business Need Public Liability Insurance?
+Why Does a Business Need It?

 If your business comes into contact with the general public on a regular basis, public liability insurance might be a good idea.
 Your work or your workplace could cause injury or damage to someone: